-Helms died in 2005 at age sixy-two.
-He had outlived, for example, Ron “Pigpen” McKernan of the Grateful Dead, Jimi Hendrix, Jim Morrison of the Doors, Brian Jones of the Rolling Stones, Al Wilson of Canned Heat.
+Helms died in 2005 at age sixty-two.
+That was not very old, but he had outlived, for example, Ron “Pigpen” McKernan of the Grateful Dead, Jimi Hendrix, Jim Morrison of the Doors, Brian Jones of the Rolling Stones, Al Wilson of Canned Heat.
 And, of course, Janis Joplin.
 All dead before age thirty.

 Mickey Hart, drummer for the Grateful Dead, said: “Chet Helms was one of the founding fathers of the music scene here.
 He was more than just a promoter.
 He was really the heart and soul.”

 Barry Melton, guitarist for Country Joe and the Fish, said Helms fostered an environment that helped bands progress.
 “There was an ethic unique to the time and place of San Francisco in the sixties, an extraordinary ethic of tolerance and acceptance,” Melton recalled.
 “Chet was the living embodiment of that tolerance and acceptance and openness that made it all happen.
 That element was very much a reflection of who he was.”